 El Capitan is the largest single piece of granite in the world, larger even than the rock of Gibraltar.
 Yosemite Valley is filled with granite rock, though on a smaller scale than El Capitan.
 Over a million years ago, ice filled Yosemite National Park so that around 4000 feet of ice covered the area.
 The downward movement of this ice caused the Valley to be carved into its U-shape.
 The Yosemite Valley has attracted visitors for hundreds of years.
 The earliest known exploration of the valley was in 1855 by James Hutchings.
 Climbing El Capitan is a time-consuming undertaking, and visits to the area for the purpose of climbing will take three to five days.
 Visitors can either camp at the Yosemite campgrounds, or stay at accommodation within the park.
 The Curry Village is a good option for an overnight stay, or the nearby Yosemite Bug Lodge.

 El Capitan in Yosemite National Park is a glorious opportunity for rock climbing.
 Climbers at any level can be challenged without risking their health and safety.
 Modern climbers are able to climb with the help of pre-explored routes, ropes, and professionals who can offer aid and advice.
 Many climbers who reach the top of El Capitan can spend the night in a bivouac at the summit, and enjoy their victory under the stars.
 Or, day climbers can return to a nearby bed & breakfast, or Yosemite Park motels to clean up and relax for the night.
 El Capitan is one of many options Yosemite National Park offers to tourists and visitors.
-It is a histories natural landmark, and has hundreds of years of history behind it.
+It is a historic natural landmark and has hundreds of years of history behind it.
 Tales of danger and bravery pervade the huge granite outcropping, and visitors can feel a part of that history, by climbing El Capitan like thousands before them have done.

 El Capitan is a beautiful natural monument to visit, in the midst of a stunning landscape.
 El Cap is a good option for a vacation spot.
 Visitors can’t really go wrong with spending time at El Capitan.